PEZ/yolomcp/site/src/index.md

         </div>
         <h3 class="text-xl font-bold mb-3">App Control</h3>
         <p class="text-gray-600">
-          Launch, use and interact with any application on your system as if it were you at the keyboard.
+          Let the AI launch, use and interact with any application on your system as if it were you at the keyboard.
 Full automation of every app.
         </p>
       </div>
       <!-- Feature 5 -->